August 2017 Galaxy News

 Technically, the all-new Galaxy CloudLaunch service has been in public beta since February but keep in mind that it will replace the current CloudLaunch service eventually so give it a try and let us know how it performs for you.

 CloudBridge aims to provide a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.
 It is currently under development and is in an Alpha state.
 Release 0.2.0 includes several fixes and enhancements.

 And the rest ...

 Other Galaxy packages that haven't had a release in the past four months can be found on GitHub.

 - Mining cancer data for treatment clues: Cancer genomics researchers rely on TACC supercomputers to help identify risk factors and classify tumors

 - A plugin framework for Galaxy tool error handling (work-in-progress) by Helena Rasche.

 - A Galaxy docker container with R markdown based Galaxy tools installed.
 This Docker image is used as a demonstration to show how to use R markdown as a unified framework for Galaxy tool development.

 - From John Chilton: A cool outcome from our GCC hackathon - support for Galaxy tool localization (work in progress).

 - From Mallory Freeberg: Differential abundance testing of small RNAs tutorial

-- From Enis Afgan: First launch of #usegalaxy on Microsoft Azure!
+- From Enis Afgan: First launch of #usegalaxy on Microsoft #Azure!
+A huge thanks to RC Carter and Elizabeth Bruce for setting the wheels in motion.)
 A huge thanks to RC Carter and Elizabeth Bruce for setting the wheels in motion.